-Minnesota Administrative Rules, part 3905.0400, subpart 1, item A.
+Minnesota Administrative Rules, part 3905.0400, subpart 1, item A

-This Affirmative Action Plan (AAP) meets the requirements set forth in Statutes, in Administrative Rules, and by Minnesota Management and Budget (MMB).
-The AAP contains:
+This Affirmative Action Plan meets the requirements as set forth in statute, in Administrative Rule, and by Minnesota Management and Budget (MMB).
+The Plan outlines:

-- Affirmative action workforce analysis.
+- Affirmative action goals

-- Goals, objectives, and timetables.
+- Timetables

-- Assertive hiring, recruitment, and retention methods for achieving goals and objectives.
+- Reasonable and assertive hiring and retention methods for achieving these goals

-This Affirmative Action review revealed no underutilization of protected groups, but did reveal a need to monitor protected groups in the following job categories:
+This Affirmative Action review revealed underutilization of the following protected group(s) in the following job categories:

-Table 1.
-Workforce Underutilization of Protected Groups

-(x indicates the job categories and protected groups that have underutilization.
-A dash - indicates where there is no underutilization.)
+Table 1 Workforce Underutilization Analysis of Protected Groups (x indicates the job categories and protected groups that have underutilization.)

 Job Category Females Persons with Disabilities Racial or Ethnic Minorities

-Officials and Managers -
+Officials and Managers - - -

-Professionals - - -
+Professionals - - X

-Paraprofessionals - - -

 Administrative Support - - -